 - (1) Severance payments are calculated based on the executive's base salary, which, for all executive officers is paid in U.S. dollars, effective as of January 1, 2017. - (2) Canadian dollar amounts have been converted to U.S. dollars based on the historical Canadian to U.S. noon rate of exchange as at March 31, 2017.
-For further information, see "Exchange Rate Data." - The value of accelerated vesting of options above is calculated based on the assumed initial public offering price of \$14.50 per share, the midpoint of the price range set forth on the cover page of this prospectus. - (4) Amounts shown in the "Other Payments" column relate to contributions to our registered retirement savings plan, provincial health care premium, life insurance premiums through our group extended benefit plan and extended medical benefits premiums.
+For further information, see "Exchange Rate Data." - (3) The value of accelerated vesting of options above is calculated based on the initial public offering price of \$13.00 per share. - (4) Amounts shown in the "Other Payments" column relate to contributions to our registered retirement savings plan, provincial health care premium, life insurance premiums through our group extended benefit plan and extended medical benefits premiums.
 For all executive officers, with the exception of the Chief Medical Officer, these amounts are paid in Canadian dollars.